Difference between a jointer and a planer

-They are used to fix the surface of lumber.
-Jointers are used for perfect edges and flattening wood, whereas a Planer maintains a certain degree of thickness on surfaces.
-A Jointer cuts wood from below, whereas a Planer cuts from above.
-More features that separate the two tools are below.
+They are used to fix the surface of the wood.
+Jointers perfect the edges and smooth the wood, while a plane maintains a certain surface thickness.
+A jointer cuts the wood from the bottom, while a plane cuts from the top.
+Other features that distinguish the two tools can be found below.
 So, onto jointer vs planer.

-A Jointer is a wood machine used to remove bent surfaces on wooden surfaces.
+A jointer is a wood machine that removes bent surfaces on wooden surfaces.
 It is not only done for joining wood pieces but also for creating long items.

 I would not let go of a short cutting board and buy a new one when I can extend the one I have.
 You might have a damaged cupboard door that needs an extension.
-That does not mean you need to destroy the whole unit to install a new one.
+That does not mean you must destroy the whole unit to install a new one.

-The Jointer removes the un-even part and levels up the surface.
-You might be asking what makes a difference between using a hand plane and a Jointer.
+The jointer removes the uneven part and levels up the surface.
+You might ask what differentiates using a hand plane and a Jointer.
 A Jointer does not work manually.
-It has a motor that does not require the user to put more effort.
+It has a motor that does not require the user to put in more effort.

 You might not spend more time working when you get to master the skill required.
-As you use the Jointer, a bit of skill is required.
+As you use the jointer, a bit of skill is required.
 It may take more time for you to be an experienced user.
-The moment you master using the tool, you can be quicker than you can imagine.
-The limitation with a Jointer is that you are not guaranteed consistency in thickness.
+When you master using the tool, you can be quicker than you imagine.
+The limitation of a Jointer is that you are not guaranteed consistency in thickness.